pdf-raku/PDF-Grammar-raku/README.md

 `PDF::Grammar::Content` - describes the text and graphics operators that are used to produce page layout.

+`PDF::Grammar::Content::Fast` - is an optimized version of PDF::Grammar::Content.

 `PDF::Grammar::FDF` - this describes the file structure of FDF (Form Data) exchange files.